Unit of length: Australian building trades

-The Australian building trades adopted the metric system in 1966 and the units used for measurement of length are meters (m) and millimeters (mm).
-Centimeters (cm) are avoided as they cause confusion when reading plans.
-For example, the length two and a half meters is usually recorded as 2500 mm or 2.5 m; it would be considered non-standard to record this length as 250 cm.
+The Australian building trades adopted the metric system in 1966 and the units used for measurement of length are metres (m) and millimetres (mm).
+Centimetres (cm) are avoided as they cause confusion when reading plans.
+For example, the length two and a half metres is usually recorded as 2500 mm or 2.5 m; it would be considered non-standard to record this length as 250 cm.

 Surveyor's trade

 American surveyors use a decimal-based system of measurement devised by Edmund Gunter in 1620.
 The base unit is Gunter's chain of 66 ft which is subdivided into 4 rods, each of 16.5 ft or 100 links of 0.66 feet.
 A link is abbreviated "lk", and links "lks", in old deeds and land surveys done for the government.